-Liz Corey, BS is a specialist research technician who currently oversees the laboratory duties involved with the CVB.
+Liz Corey, BS is a specialist research technician who currently oversees the laboratory involved with the CVB.
 She is responsible for extracting, quantifying, and archiving DNA and RNA, maintaining inventory in the DNA bank database, and preparing and shipping samples to collaborators.
-She is developing the archive to include tissue collections, including helping to develop new SOPs for sample collection and writing protocols to use complex and non-routine assays for stabilization and extraction from difficult tissue types suitable for genome, transcriptome and proteome analysis.
+She is developing the archive to include tissue collections, including helping to develop new SOPs for sample collection.
 Liz routinely discusses sample processing with CUHA clinicians and outside collaborators and suggests blood and tissue handling methods to optimize yields and quality for unique field collections.
 She prepares DNA plates for genotyping in collaboration with the Dr. Schweitzer in the Sequencing Center of the Cornell Life Sciences Core Laboratories.
 She provides instruction to students, other technical staff, and faculty on protocols, laboratory safety practices and waste disposal.